 This strategy focuses on saving the most money in the long run by first paying off the highest-interest debts.

-Debt consolidation is a financial strategy combining multiple debts into one debt.
+is a financial strategy combining multiple debts into one debt.
 You complete the process by obtaining a new loan or a new credit card to pay off various debts resulting in owing one new consolidated amount.

 This strategy aims to simplify and streamline your finances into one monthly payment.
 When you consolidate debt, it may result in lower interest rates and improved credit scores.

-Other benefits include reduced stress and a longer repayment term lowering your monthly payment.
+include reduced stress and a longer repayment term lowering your monthly payment.

 When considering debt consolidation, finding loans with fixed interest rates allowing you to budget consistently with fixed monthly payments, is essential.

 For example, Camino Financial business loans have minimal requirements and fixed monthly payments.

 Debt Management Plan